ottomath/keybase.md/keybase.md

 I hereby claim:

-  * I am freddocg on github.
+  * I am ottomath on github.
-  * I am fred1 (https://keybase.io/fred1) on keybase.
+  * I am hartmutm (https://keybase.io/hartmutm) on keybase.
-  * I have a public key ASDEMi3iznU5jQBtvAfNJ1MGDg25ttiUFqX3U0nnIiKzuwo
+  * I have a public key ASBDpm7yG_ZfxalUydNbcPh1tQfDFboPyBW6VVCCNISboQo

 To claim this, I am signing this object: